 What does a day in the life at work look like?

 When on a client's project, I listen to their needs and propose a solution that fits the bill.
 Once we have an agreed-upon solution, I spend time coding to build and test the solution.
 Then I need to pass on that knowledge and train the client so they can take ownership of the solution.

 When not with a client, I have time where I can focus on learning and expanding my knowledge.

 What kind of projects do you work on?

 Essentially, data migration so that the data can be on any public cloud provider.
 We want to merge all of the data together in Snowflake so people from any department in an organization can access the data.
 It’s empowering the end user.
 So, it's all about taking the data, cleaning it, and normalizing it so that the end user (technical or not) can harness the power of the data.

 What do you like most about working for Infostrux?

-One of my favourite aspects of working for Infostrux is the intellectual intensity of pushing the boundaries.
+One of my favorite aspects of working for Infostrux is the intellectual intensity of pushing the boundaries.
 For me, that’s worth all the gold in the world.
 I see myself making a difference as a thought leader in the field and being able to propose a solution, develop the solution, and empower the platform.

 I also enjoy working with so many talented people with diverse backgrounds.
-I really have the impression that I’m surrounded by some of the brightest and most experienced people in their field, which accelerates my knowledge, so that’s really exciting.
+I have the impression that I’m surrounded by some of the brightest and most experienced people in their field, which accelerates my knowledge, so that’s exciting.

 What makes Infostrux different from other companies in the industry?